 Once the two students were out of sight, Tsubaki reverted back into her human form, a grin forming.
 "They think you are a bird, Black Star."
 She giggled.
 Her partner scowled in return.

-"Hn, they just couldn't identify the glory that it my being," Black Star stated.
+"Hn, they just couldn't identify the glory that it my being," Black Star stated simply.
 He peered once again over the grounds, enjoying his bird's eye view.
 From this height, he could see everything.
 He frowned, not a single leaf was out of place.
 No fun at all.

 "Of course."
 Tsubaki returned his banter with a smile.
 "It's getting late, don't you think we should return?"